darshan-raul/Apollo11/README.md

 Expose it as external service

-Goal> Rest api to interact with mongodb. mongoexpress to interact with mongodb.
-Frontend to interact with API

 --------------------------------
 Stage 3: Routing using ingress controller [ 1 week ]
 --------------------------------

+> Goal: Rest api to interact with mongodb. mongoexpress to interact with mongodb.
+Frontend to interact with API

 Create ingress rules for sample url ---> gobuydoge.com /Frontend will take to frontend external service